 This is Rs 72 lakhs leaving your pocket.
 Now Rs 4 crores will not seem such a large figure.

-Now, after retirement, to live comfortably, research has shown that the average Indian will spend at least half the total money s/he spent while earning.
-In this example, that figure is Rs 2 crores.
+Now, after retirement, to live comfortably, research has shown that the average Indian will spend at least half the total

 And now the question arises: how do I save enough to ensure that I get Rs 2 crores after retirement?